beamable/UnrealSDK/Docs/docs/samples/steam-demo.md

 - It should automatically try to login to that account.
 - You should see your "Steam" status change to playing.

-#### What can you do with this sample?

-!!! warning
+## Can I use it as a Template?

 This sample is NOT a template you can start your own repository from.
 However, its Beamable code components are free for you to copy and use in your own project.
 Here's what these are:

 - The `SteamDemo` Microservice.
 - Beamable code inside `BEAMPROJ_SteamDemo` except code inside a `ThirdParty` directory.
 - Content inside the `BEAMPROJ_SteamDemo` except things inside a `ThirdParty` directory.

-!!! note "Why don't we provide a client build?"
+## Why don't we provide a client build?
 Because clients must be pointed at your `steam-demo` realm.
 As such, you'd need to generate the build yourself, which you can do by packaging it normally for any of our supported platforms.